• Skip to main content

 The Knights of the Roundtable didn’t need to worry about integrating video walls with computer stations and workspaces, along with communication and security infrastructure.
 Today’s command centers need to consider not only the technology needed going forward, but also the incorporation of legacy systems.
 When designing your room, it’s vital to include all the tech hardware, software, electrical, and space needs.
 This way you can make sure it’s ready to fit, manage, and run everything you and your team need to keep your center working around the clock.

-#3: Use of Space
+#3: Use of Space when Designing a Command Center

 In addition, a command center is rarely made up of just one room with a bunch of workstations.
 It often requires meeting and support spaces as well.
 Furthermore, briefings, meetings, and employee rest periods are necessary components of the center that make it fully functional.
 During the design phase, consider the work done at the command center, so you don’t have to face expensive retrofits down the road to make it work.